 A fair recruitment and hiring process is just what the doctor ordered during these times companies are rethinking their internal processes.
 Remote work, racial equity, and other changes to the workplace are occuring.

 For hiring managers, this is an unprecedented age to search for and onboard talent.
-The hiring process incurs a number of different stages from picking a job advertisement platform, choosing the right pre-employment assessment, to successfully onboarding their new hire.
+The hiring process incurs a number of different stages from picking a job advertisement platform, and choosing the right pre-employment assessment, to successfully onboarding a new hire.
 Hiring managers and recruiters know they help build a health company and therefore want to ensure every stage is easy, accessible, and fair.

 Why does it matter that a recruitment process is fair?